3C277.1 e-MERLIN workshop: Part 2 - Imaging

 out='1252+5634_1.clean.png')

-In preparation for self-calibration, we want to inspect our model that we shall use to derive solutions. tclean can do this automatically if you set the savemodel parameter, but sometimes models do not get saved.
-Instead, we shall do this manually using the ft task.
+To prepare for self-calibration, we need to inspect the model we will use to derive solutions.
+The tclean function can perform this automatically if you set the savemodel parameter, but sometimes models are not saved properly.
+Therefore, we will do this explicitly using the ft task.

 ft(vis='***',